-Track key metrics during and after your contest to identify which types of content, platforms, prizes, and marketing messages resonate most with your ideal customers.
+Track key data including customer engagement metrics during and after your contest to identify which types of content, platforms, prizes, and marketing messages resonate most with your ideal customers.
 Learn from this data to get a better return on your investment the next time you run a contest.

 …and that’s all it takes!
 Support your omnichannel campaigns with powerful martech tools and most of the heavy lifting will be done for you.